lewis-sqa/NEPs/specs/Standards/Wallets.md

 **Signing in**

-1. Create pairing and session (with no `FunctionCall` access to accounts but have a list of accounts to reference).
-2. Call `near_signIn` with locally generated public keys for each account.
-3. Store locally generated key pairs.
+1. dApp makes request with `contractId` and optionally `methodNames`.
+2. wallet receives request and generates a key pair for each account in the session.
+3. wallet sends a Transaction containing an `AddKey` Action for each key pair.
+4. wallet stores the newly generated key pairs securely (mapped to WalletConnect session `topicId`).
+5. wallet responds with each account and its respective public key (`FunctionCall` access key).

 **Signing out**